How much does it cost to TEFL? What are the start up costs for teaching English abroad? Do employers cover them?

 The cost of flights obviously depends on where you’re going and can be the most considerable start up cost.
 Some employers will offer flight reimbursement, but you usually won’t get the money back until the end of your contract – this means if you break your contract by leaving early you won’t be reimbursed.

 Luggage costs can be expensive and it can be difficult when you’re travelling by yourself to transport a lot of it!
 There are services such as Send My Bag , that will deliver your luggage to you, which can help make relocation a lot easier if you’re bringing a lot of belongings with you.
 But it may be wise to travel light and take only what you can carry yourself, especially if you’re trying to keep costs to a minimum.

 It’s important to make sure you have money to see you through until your first paycheque.
-Again, the amount you need depends on the living costs where you’re going to teach – you won’t need as much money saved if you’re going to be working in rural China than if you were in Shanghai, for example.
+Again, the amount you need depends on the living costs in the country you’re heading to – you won’t need as much money saved if you’re going to be working in rural China than if you were in Shanghai, for example.

 You’ll need to budget for food, leisure, and public transport costs during your first month.
-It’s a good idea to check with your employer what date you will be paid so you know how long you’ll need to budget for.
+It’s a good idea to check with your employer when exactly you will be paid so you know how long you’ll need to budget for.

 In Europe and South & Central America it is very rare to come across employers who will cover the cost of flights and offer accommodation.
 Summer camps in Europe, however, will almost always include accommodation and volunteering roles may also include room and board.

 Over on our TEFL Jobs Centre you can easily search for jobs that include accommodation or offer assistance.

 For more details and tips about teaching English abroad, take a look at our guide .